How To Adult, According To Popular Opinion

-It's unclear when the concept of "adulting" emerged but it's now undeniably ua thing.
+It's unclear when the concept of "adulting" emerged but it's now undeniably a thing.
 And now pollsters have begun to figure out exactly what adulting means to Americans.

 First and foremost, according a national Ipsos poll that asked what you need to do to be classified as a legit adult, you need to pay your own bills.
 Among the respondents, 76% of 18- to 34-year olds listed that as a must-do, as did 81% of people over 55.